orbeon/orbeon-forms-doc/Form-Runner-~-APIs-~-Persistence-~-Forms-Metadata.md

 * All the elements inside the form metadata instance of the corresponding form definition, which can be retrieved with the following XPath expression: `/xh:html/xh:head/xf:model/xf:instance[@id = 'fr-form-metadata']/metadata/*`.
 * A `<last-modified-time>` element.
 [SINCE Orbeon Forms 4.4]

 [SINCE: Orbeon Forms 4.3] Optionally, an app name or both an app name and form name can be specified on the URL.
-In that case, the API only returns information about deployed forms in that specific app, or that specific app and form is returned.
+In that case, the API only returns information about published forms in that specific app, or that specific app and form is returned.

 * When an app specified, the URL looks like `/fr/service/persistence/form/[APP_NAME]`.
 * When both an app and form name are specified, the URL looks like `/fr/service/persistence/form/[APP_NAME]/[FORM_NAME]`.